Are you fascinated with planets, meteors, and black holes? If yes, a career as an Astronomer might be perfect for you.

 After completing the course, you can develop analytical solutions to develop customised software to manipulate equations and solve astrophysical issues.

 Bachelor of Science (Space Science & Astrophysics) - The University of Adelaide

 Step 3: Join A Professional Body

-Once you obtain a relevant bachelor’s qualification, you become eligible to become a student member of professional organizations such as the Space Industry Association of Australia.
+Once you obtain a relevant bachelor's qualification, you become eligible to become a student member of professional organisations such as the Space Industry Association of Australia.

 By becoming a member, you can network with other aspiring astronomers and get in touch with industry professionals.
 Nurturing such professional relationships can help improve work prospects in the future.

 After you complete your bachelor's degree, you can begin applying for astronomer positions in an office, a space agency, an observatory, or a laboratory.

 However, most laboratories look for candidates with postdoctoral research and some relevant work experience.